The Good Dog Myth

-1. Reward behaviors you want to see more of.
+1. Reward behaviors you want to see more of

 We have treat jars placed strategically throughout our home.
 This allows us to never miss a moment to reward a behavior that we like.
 You can wait for the behavior to happen and then reward it or you can ask your dog to do a behavior you like and then reward it.
 A down-stay on a mat or a bed is a fantastic behavior to reward.
 If your dog is holding a down-stay then they're not doing any bad behaviors.
 Our dogs are around eight years old and they still get rewarded with food.
 Because they've had a lot of training we can deliver our rewards a lot less frequently.
 With a young impulsive dog you'll have to reward much more frequently.
 But as mentioned, with strategic training you can spread the rewards out.

-2. Manage so that your dog is unable to rehearse behaviors you don't like.
+2. Manage so that your dog is unable to rehearse behaviors you don't like

 It's important to reward the "good" behaviors but it's equally as important to prevent the "bad" behaviors from happening.
-Gates, keeping counters clear, leashes and securing your garbage are all examples of managing the evironment so that your dog can't rehearse the unwanted behavior.
+Gates, keeping counters clear, leashes and securing your garbage are all examples of managing the environment so that your dog can't rehearse the unwanted behavior.
 Two of our dogs don't really care much about the things on the counters or the garbage but V is an opportunist.
-His mission of finding every ounce of food in the house beings the moment we leave.
-We can't train him not to do it when we aren't there, but we manage by putting up gates and babylocking the garbage in the cupboard.
+His mission of finding every ounce of food in the house begins the moment we leave.
+We can't train him not to do it when we aren't there, but we manage by putting up gates and baby-locking the garbage in the cupboard.

 It's no secret that a tired dog is a "good dog."
 Exercise is a way for the dog to get rid of excess energy.
 You can do walks or hire a dog walker, find a dog daycare or do 10-15 minutes of training.
 Another great way is a "work to eat" toy.
 Instead of giving your dog its entire meal from the dog bowl put it into a toy that makes your dog have to work to get the kibble out.
 There are a lot of different options out there.
 The right difficulty level will take your dog 10-20 minutes to consume its meal.
 During this time your dog is working its brain and its body (mental and physical exercise).